Old Mill Eco Design + Consulting

 Check out my design portfolios

 Hi there!
 My name is Cori and I’ve spent my life in the world of sustainability.
-Way before it was a buzz word or a popular concept, I grew up in a home where values of resourcefulness and honoring nature were just the bits of culture from my parents- one an immigrant from a poor mountain village, the other someone who grew up in a rural area in a poor home.
-Both still understanding they and their survival was connected to the land around them.
-The ideas of sustainability are not new- reusing, repurposing, upcycling anything that can be upcycled, showing care for the Earth and feeling connected to it- are all simply ways that folks live when they don’t have money to spare and haven’t been taught that their way of life should be in opposition to the nature they are actually a part of.
+Long before it was a buzz word or a popular concept or an industry, I grew up in a home where values of resourcefulness and honoring nature were the bits of culture from my parents woven into my life.
+Both my parents were from families that relied on the land to feed them, to sustain them- one an immigrant from a poor mountain village; one from a rural area in a very blue collar home.
+Their childhoods led them to understand their wellbeing and their survival was inextricably connected to the land around them.
+Pains in so many other ways, but both who respected their connections to the Earth and modeled as much in my own young life.

-Whether you’re just beginning your journey and are new to the idea of sustainable living practices; or have been learning more but are feeling overwhelmed by all the options and information in front of you- wherever you are in your desire to live in a kinder, healthier, more connected way with the planet, my goal is to help you embrace the sense of connection to your ecosystem and know that you are a part of its magic.
-To help guide you to stop feeling like strangers or at odds with nature, and bring your spaces, minds, and hearts into a balanced state with Her.
+Wherever you are in your desire to live in a kinder, healthier, more connected way with the planet, my goal is to help you embrace the sense of connection to your ecosystem and know that you are a part of its magic; and to help guide you to stop feeling like strangers or at odds with nature, and bring your spaces, minds, and hearts into a balanced state with Her.
+She is, after all, Home in the greatest sense of the word.

 Services